 In a hospital, emergencies can range from medical codes to fires or security threats.
 Security officers are trained to be immediate responders, acting quickly to manage the situation until other first responders arrive.
 They are responsible for responding to alarms, helping to coordinate evacuations, and securing areas during a crisis.
 Their ability to react swiftly and follow established protocols is essential for protecting lives and property.
 Having a dedicated 24/7 security service ensures that your facility is prepared to handle any emergency, at any time of day or night, without hesitation.

-Controlling and Monitoring Access
+Securing Entrances and Monitoring Access

 Hospitals have many sensitive areas, such as pharmacies, maternity wards, and operating rooms, that require strict access control.
 Security guards manage these entry points, verifying credentials and ensuring only authorized personnel can enter.
 They monitor visitor traffic, issue badges, and use technology like key card systems to track who is coming and going.
 This careful monitoring prevents unauthorized access, protects patient privacy, and secures valuable medical supplies and equipment.
 By maintaining a secure perimeter and controlling internal access, guards play a vital role in preventing theft and other security breaches.